 Our invested asset portfolio is subject to a variety of risks, including risks related to general economic conditions, market volatility, interest rate fluctuations, liquidity risk and credit and default risk.
 Investment guideline restrictions have been established to minimize the effect of these risks but may not always be effective due to factors beyond our control.
 Interest rates and credit spreads are highly sensitive to many factors, including governmental monetary policies, domestic and international economic and political conditions and other factors beyond our control.
-A significant increase in interest rates or credit spreads could result in significant losses in the value of our invested asset portfolio.
-For example, the significant increase in interest rates during 2022 resulted in the invested asset portfolio having an unrealized loss of \$305.9 million as of December 31, 2022 compared to an unrealized gain of \$81.2 million as of December 31, 2021.
+A significant increase in interest rates or credit spreads could result in significant unrealized losses in the value of our invested asset portfolio.
+For example, the increase in interest rates during the first three quarters of 2023 resulted in the fair value of the invested asset portfolio declining, with a subsequent increase in fair value as interest rates declined and credit spreads tightened during the fourth quarter of 2023.
+As of December 31, 2023, unrealized losses were \$215.7 million compared to an unrealized loss of \$305.9 million as of December 31, 2022.
 We believe that fluctuations caused by movement in interest rates and credit spreads generally have little bearing on the recoverability of our investments as we have the ability to hold these investments until maturity or a market price recovery and we have no present intention to dispose of them.